p2ppsr/authrite-utils/README.md

 ### verifyCertificateSignature

-Verifies that the provided certificate has a valid signature
+Verifies that the provided certificate has a valid signature.
+Also checks the structure of the certificate.

 #### Parameters